FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/api.md

 **Parameters**

-- nodeId: The ID of the node added as the consensus node.
+-nodeId: the ID of the node added as the consensus node
-- weight: add the weight of the consensus node
+-weight: Add the weight of the consensus node

 **Return value**